adamdai/magmacam/README.md

 J2 pin 12         3                         transfer done
 ```

-### uart.py
-Simple module which takes n-bit data and outputs serialized UART data which can then be read on a logic analyzer.

-### wrapinst.py
-Utility function to

-**TODO:** It would be good to document how to run these tests (using the logic
-analyzer?)
-Also, maybe these should be moved to a `tests` directory.
-We could
-also consider writing some tests for these using the Python or CoreIR
-simulator, so we could run them on Travis.
-### stencil.py
-Test program for the STEN aetherling module (see below).

-### downscale_test.py
-Test program to downscale a 320x240 ArduCAM image to a 16x16 using the
-Downscale aetherling module.
-Currently too large to run on the IceStick.

-### RAM_test.py
-Test program which feeds an image stored in ROM to the RAM in the `pipeline.py`
-circuit and runs the BNN classifier.
-Can be used to test the BNN on a custom image.

 ## aetherling
 This folder contains a "library" of high level magma circuits defined using the [aetherling
 library](https://github.com/David-Durst/aetherling).
 Because these circuits must be